 7. When making tea would you pour the milk or water in first?

 8. What is your favourite way to relax?

-I like to shut myself away, snuggle up in bed and listen to music or watch a good film.
+I like to shut myself away, snuggle up in bed or on the sofa, and listen to music or watch a good film.